Exercise During Your 1st Trimester

 ALWAYS… LISTEN TO YOUR BODY

-Back to exercise & your first trimester:
+Exercise & your first trimester:

-Never exercised a day in your life or haven’t for a long time?
+Never exercised a day in your life, or haven’t for a long time?
 No worries.
-This is not the time for you to go out and learn a new sport, but a great time to get walking, possibly biking, try pilates, yoga, or lifting light weights to keep your muscle mass you currently have.
+This is not the time for you to go out and learn a new sport, but a great time to get walking, possibly biking, try pilates, yoga, or lifting light weights to keep the muscle mass you currently have.
 You will need your strength for labor & delivery as well as after your little one arrives.

-I highly recommend finding a trainer who is knowledgable about prenatal fitness.
-I personally love pilates during pregnancy.
-I had great results with both of my pregnancies & I did pilates along with walking & biking during both.
-Pilates is great for teaching you how to recruit & strengthen your deep pelvic floor & core muscles you need for labor, delivery & recovery.
-Of course this includes my Prenatal DVD’s!
 You will find exercises that can help strengthen your body to prepare you for delivery & life as a mom!
 Not to mention the exercises are very functional, designed to help you feel good & give you more energy (yes working out really can give you more energy, even though it may seem hard to get started).
-For that reason the workouts are short most are 8-12 minutes with only one that’s 20 minutes.
-Plus the bonus section where I’ll teach you about those deep core muscles (your pelvic floor & transverse abdominals), with images to help :-)
+For that reason many workouts are short, all less than 30 minutes.
+Plus the bonus section where I’ll teach you about those deep core muscles (your pelvic floor & transverse abdominals), with images to help 🙂

-*Check with your Doc to make sure you are cleared to exercise during your pregnancy*(You may go through a period where you need to take it easy but after a few days or weeks you can get moving again)
+(You may go through a period where you need to take it easy but after a few days or weeks you can get moving again)

 Tips: